Perturbation-theory informed integrators for cosmological simulations: Numerical tests in three dimensions

 Figure~\ref{fig:XPk_Pk_Bk_camels} shows the same statistics that we analysed for the \textsc{Quijote} simulations, namely the normalised cross-power spectrum and the transfer functions of the power spectrum and the equilateral bispectrum.
 Since accurately reproducing the statistics on the much smaller (and therefore more non-linear) scales in the \textsc{Camels} simulations requires more timesteps, we now consider 8, 16, and 32 timesteps between $z = 127$ and $z = 0$.

-Evidently, the LPT-inspired $\mPi$-integrators outperform the standard symplectic leapfrog integrator again w.r.t. all considered summary statistics.
+Evidently, the LPT-inspired $\mPi$-integrators outperform the standard second-order symplectic leapfrog integrator again w.r.t.\ all considered summary statistics.
 For 32 timesteps, the normalised cross-power spectrum for the DKD $\mPi$-integrators is $> 90\%$ on scales $k \approx 9 \ h \ \text{Mpc}^{-1}$, whereas the standard symplectic integrator has a normalised cross-power of $11\%$ on that scale, showing that LPT-inspired integrators achieve significant improvements also on highly non-linear scales (although significantly more steps would be necessary to reach the same accuracy as in the \textsc{Quijote} experiment).
+On large and intermediate scales, the statistics with only 8 ${\mPi}$-integrator steps are superior to those with 32 standard symplectic steps.

 Our new integrators \textsc{PowerFrog}, \textsc{TsafPM}, and \textsc{LPTFrog} slightly improve the cross-spectrum over both variants of \textsc{FastPM}.
 The \textsc{FastPM} KDK integrator again produces the worst results in terms of all statistics among the LPT-inspired integrators, whereas the DKD variant achieves a very similar performance to \textsc{TsafPM} and \textsc{LPTFrog} in terms of the power spectrum and equilateral bispectrum.
 This suggests that -- as long as Zel'dovich consistency is satisfied -- the exact choice of the integrator now plays a smaller role than in the case of the larger simulation box in the \textsc{Quijote} experiment, as the non-linear scales in the \textsc{Camels} box are no longer well described by higher-order LPT corrections.